christian-cleberg/cleberg.net/content/blog/2022-11-07-matrix-synapse.md

 ```

 Remember that the format for federated Matrix usernames is
+`@username:example.com` when signing into client applications.

-`@username:example.com`!
-Once Synapse is running and you have a username, you
+Once Synapse is running and you have a username, you are ready to login to a
-are ready to login to a Matrix client and start sending messages, joining rooms,
+Matrix client and start sending messages, joining rooms, and utilizing your very
-and utilizing your very own Matrix server.
+own Matrix server.